 7) Fear of God

-The original Catholic tradition follows the list in Galatians are the twelve fruits of the spirit, which are:
+The Catholic tradition follows the list of twelve fruits of the spirit Galatians 5 22-23:

 1) The word of wisdom